eriktks/kmtrein/README.md

 machine.
-If you want to run it on Microsoft Windows, you should check if you have [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) Python on your computer and install it on your system.
+If you want to run it on Microsoft Windows, you should check if you have [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) on your computer and install it on your system.

-You can download the program and its five data files one by one (copy and paste from raw view mode at the website) or all at once with software git which is associated with the website [github.com](http://github.com).
+You can download the program and its five data files one by one (copy and paste from raw view mode at this website) or all at once with software git which is associated with the website [github.com](http://github.com).
 Run the following on the command line (in a terminal window):